ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-It's very obvious here that the energy consumption trends are more stable and less fluctuating compared to the throughput trends.
+It's very obvious here that the energy consumption trends for one JVM are more stable and less fluctuating compared to the throughput trends across different scenarios.
-While the throughput trends vary significantly across different exception throwing patterns, the differences in energy consumption across the JVMs are not as pronounced.
+While the throughput trends vary significantly across different exception throwing patterns, the differences in energy consumption are not as pronounced.

 Again, it looks like the JVM footprint dominates the energy consumption costs, diminishing the effects of the different exception throwing patterns in this microbenchmark.